andyferris/Tensors.jl/README.md

 @tensor M2[[b,a]] = M # M2 must already be of type Array{T,2}
 ```

-Tensor's that have not been deindexed remain as `Tensor` objects, but can be treated as arrays.
+2. Tensor's that have not been deindexed remain as `Tensor` objects, but can be treated as arrays.
+Operations such as `+` will automatically take care of the necessary permutations.
+Several common element-wise operations like `exp`, `log`, `sin`, `cos` are defined.

+3. `eig` and `svd` have been defined for tensors.
+Use, e.g., `svd(tensor,LeftIndices::Tuple,RightIndices::Tuple)` to generate the SVD of the tensor where the matrix form is interpreted as `LeftIndices` by `RightIndices`, and the output are appropriately labelled tensors.

 ### How it works